MeMyselfMirai/Released-as-Homebrew/README.md

 **3.48.0 - The app update from outer space**

 ## Git Expectations
+* Update the README changelog and character lists for each commit.
+* Commit messages are [Conventional Commits](https://conventionalcommits.org/) all lowercase.
-* Tags are SemVer with no message.
-Release descriptions match the changelog.
+* Tags are [SemVer](https://semver.org/) with no message.
+* Github release descriptions match the changelog.
 * Commits are required to be squashed and submitted via pull-request.
 * One character updated per pull-request, unless it is an app compatilibity update.
 * If the character appears on a released script, include the change on that script as well.
-* Update the README changelog and character lists.

 ### Character Testing
 * For new unfinished characters, test by adding the homebrew recreation using the Released.json.
 This will insure that night order and jinxes are consistent.